Insurance is important for both landlords and tenants.

 Landlords must provide insurance information in any new tenancy agreement, including whether or not the property is insured, and the excess amount of any relevant policies.

-Landlords will also need to include a statement [PDF, 811 KB] informing tenants that the insurance policy for the property is available on request.
+Landlords will also need to include an insurance statement informing tenants that the insurance policy for the property is available on request.

 They also have to tell tenants if this information changes within a reasonable time.